 The patches themselves are eco-friendly, able to be fully dissolved in hot water.
 Although Heimish suggests you could do this and use the resultant essence directly on the skin instead of eye cream, I chose to apply them the traditional way as under eye patches.

 The rose scent is immediately obvious when you open the jar.
-It is probably partly due to the inclusion of rose water but also the added fragrance which might enhance or strengthen this distinct smell.
+It’s probably partly due to the inclusion of rose water but also the added fragrance which might enhance or strengthen this distinct smell.
 Those sensitive to such inclusions should be careful and patch test first.
 Although I prefer my skincare products to be without added fragrance, the scent of these gel patches is mild and unoffensive.
-The fact that I am not fragrance sensitive and the product sits above the nostrils means I personally don’t notice it once positioned on my face.
+The fact that the product sits above the nostrils means I personally don’t notice it once positioned on my face.

 Baby pink, transparent and with added sparkle, these patches are both visually pretty and less detectable than many counterparts (such as the Petitfee Black And Gold version).
 They have plenty of essence and adhere very well to the face.
-If you reapply more than 1-2 times, they are more likely to slip during wear time.
-I try not to lift the patch once it is on my face and like to use the spatula to iron out any air bubbles and fine tune its position.
+If you readjust more than 1-2 times, they are more likely to slip during wear time.
+I try not to lift the patch once it’s on my face and like to use the spatula to iron out any air bubbles and fine tune its position.
 The cooling effect is immediate and long lasting.
-In fact, as with most hydrating or soothing mask products, I tend to extend the recommended wear time and find that this patch retains its temperature reducing properties and adherence well into a 30-40 minute application.
+In fact, as with most hydrating or soothing mask products, I tend to extend the recommended wear time and find that this patch retains its temperature reducing properties and adherence well over 30 minutes.
 Furthermore, the hydrogel patches are drier but still moist when removed.

 Other than the cooling effect, while the patch is on the skin, there is not much else in terms of physical sensation.
 This however is very effective at reducing any redness or inflammation.
 Together with the soothing properties of the botanical extracts, the rose water certainly displays anti-inflammatory and calming behaviour.
 I imagine refrigerating the patches would increase this impact even further, however I keep them at room temperature as I find the effect sufficient.
 Although targeting the under eye area, you could apply these patches to any part of the face or even body that needs relief.